AniketSB/OllionUITest/README.md

 Steps to execute :
 1. Clone a project to local machine and open in IntelliJ.
-2. Double click on OllionUITest.feature file.
-Then Right click on runner.java class to execute
+2. Go to Runner class.
+And play Run
 3. At the end of execution report will be generated.
 4. Report path :=> html:target/JSONReports/report.html